The Recording Connection Audio School has audio programs for those who want to pursue careers or personal advancement in:

 Hip Hop Producer Program

-Live Sound Curriculum here.
+Live Sound Engineer

 How much does this cost?
 What is your tuition?

-- Unlimited Tutoring included—this is in addition to your one on one work with your mentor/teacher inside the studio
+- Unlimited tutoring included—this is in addition to your one-on-one work with your mentor/teacher inside the studio

 - One year of real Job Placement Assistance including our Job Placement course curriculum

 Why should my family and I choose your program over the others that are out there?